micycle1/JMedialAxis/README.md

 ## Overview

 *JMedialAxis* produces medial axis **trees** from [JTS](https://en.wikipedia.org/wiki/JTS_Topology_Suite) geometries or collections of coordinates (as opposed to binary 2D images).
+A.k.a medial axis transform: the input shape can be approximate reconstruction of the original shape.

-The library models the medial axis of a given geometry as a (rooted) tree of medial disks.
+The library models the medial axis of a given geometry as a (rooted) tree of medial disks (sometimes called *Voronoi Balls*).
 The result is a medial axis that can be traversed recursively by starting at the largest disk and following the child nodes until they reach the boundary of the geometry.

-The library is geared towards medial axis visualisation & animation and enables easy and powerful navigation of medial axes.
+The library is geared towards medial axis visualisation & animation and enables easy and powerful navigation of medial axes, and getting edges, disks and branches.

 The implementation uses ideas presented in *Voronoi Ball Models for Computational Shape Applications* by Roger C. Tam.